Windstudent/Complex-MTASSNet/README.md

 ## 4. Usage

-The MTASS project contains two files: a model_constrcution file and a dataset_generation file (will be updated soon).
+The MTASS project contains two files: a model constrcution file and a dataset generation file.
+#### 4.1 dataset_generation (will be updated soon...)

-### model_construction
+#### 4.2 model_construction
+--**run.py**:
-This file contains a run.py, which is the main function for the feature extraction, model training and model testing.
+This is the main file of the whole project, which is the main function for the feature extraction, model training and model testing.

-Other files:
+--**DNN_models**:
---DNN_models: It contains a model file and its solver file, including the model information, feature extraction, model training and testing...
+It contains a model file and its solver file, including the model information, feature extraction, model training and testing...

+--**utils**:
---utils: It contains a utils library.py file, which has many audio data processing functions for processing numpy data format.
+It contains a utils library.py file, which has many audio data processing functions for processing numpy data format.

+--**train_data**:
---train_data: This file will be created to store the extracted training features and labels.
+This file will be created to store the extracted training features and labels.

+--**dev_data**:
---dev_data: This file will be created to store the extracted development features and labels.
+This file will be created to store the extracted development features and labels.

+--**model_parameters**:
---model_parameters: This file will be created to store the saved model files(.pth).
+This file will be created to store the saved model files(.pth).